music dictionary : As - As

 Assestamento(Italian m.) settlement

-assestare(Italian) arrange
+assestare(Italian) to arrange

-assestare un colpo(Italian) deal a blow
+assestare un colpo(Italian) to deal a blow

-assestarsi(Italian) settle oneself
+assestarsi(Italian) to settle oneself

 Asset(English, German n.) anything owned by an individual or a business that has commercial or exchange value